 FIRE is currently working with the Mongolian Ministry of Health, the World Health Organization (WHO), the National Institutes of Health (NIH), the Asian Development Bank (ADB), the Canadian Society for International Health (CSIH) and the Asian Liver Center at Stanford University to strategically and responsibly implement our life changing programs.

-The Flagstaff International Relief Effort (FIRE) is dedicated to providing resources and support to individuals and communities in need, to reduce poverty, political instability, and to minimize the impact of natural disasters.
-Currently, FIRE's programs are focused in Mongolia.
+The Flagstaff International Relief Effort (FIRE) is dedicated to providing resources and support to individuals and communities in need, to reduce poverty and provide an improved quality of life.
+Currently, FIRE's programs are currently focused in Mongolia.

 FIRE works with partners at all levels - local, national and international - to improve education and health through enabling programs targeted at individuals and communities.